 legal partnership, even if they have

 registered as a General Partnership with the Secretary of State.
-A legally
+Creating an

 unintentional partnership could have serious legal or financial implications.